serenading/aggregationScreening/ReadMe.txt

 filterFeatureTable: filters features table by specified strain and feature requirements before classification tasks.
 Uses dropFeats and dropStrains. dropFeats dropStrains
-appendFeatsToFeatureTable: appends newFeatureTable with the existing featureTable.
+appendFeatsToFeatureTable: appends new features from newFeatureTable to the existing featureTable.